AnnZh/AnnZh.github.io/index.md

 ## About me
-I’m junior .NET Developer.
+I’m in my last year of BSUIR.
 Eager to gain experience and improve my skills and abilities in software development way.
 Communicable, responsible fast learner with analytical thinking.

 ## Education